GMOD/jbrowse-components/packages/jbrowse-cli/README.md

       --faiLocation and/or --gziLocation
       twoBit         A twoBit (e.g. .2bit) file
-      chromSizes     A chromosome sizes (e.g. .chrom.sizes) file fromConfig     A JBrowse 2 FromConfigAdapter configuration, either a file location or inline JSON; must provide --name if using inline JSON
+      chromSizes     A chromosome sizes (e.g. .chrom.sizes) file custom         Either a JSON file location or inline JSON that defines a custom sequence adapter; must provide --name if using inline JSON

   --faiLocation=faiLocation